MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/publish.md

 After you’ve reviewed the validation report, reply to the email thread with any queries related to the validation report or if you need any additional support to resolve the reported issues.

-Ensure you have adequate developer bandwidth to resolve any reported issues till the app is approved.
+Ensure you've adequate developer bandwidth to resolve any reported issues until the app is approved.

-Ensure you have resolved all issues reported to you by the concierge service (teamsubm@microsoft.com) before sharing your app package for further testing.
-This helps reduce the number of iterations required to validate your app and consequently, the time taken to approve your app.
+Ensure you've resolved all issues reported to you by the concierge service (teamsubm@microsoft.com) before sharing your app package for further testing.
+This helps reduce the number of iterations required to validate your app and, the time taken to approve your app.

 > [!NOTE]
 > Avoid changing app functionality during the validation process.
 This may lead to discovery of new issues and increase the time it takes to approve your app.